 Getting dental amalgam fillings during pregnancy and breastfeeding

-Pregnancy hormones make women more susceptible to oral health problems such as gum disease, so it’s important to continue regular dental checkups while pregnant.
+Pregnancy hormones make women more susceptible to oral health problems such as gum disease, so it's important to continue regular dental checkups while pregnant.
 Medicaid offers free dental care for pregnant women within a certain income level.
-You can find out if you qualify for Medicaid here.
+Read more about Medicaid dental eligibility.

 It's perfectly safe to get your teeth cleaned at the dentist during pregnancy to maintain good oral health.
 However, dentists may prefer to postpone more intrusive procedures – especially those requiring anesthetic – until after the birth, unless there is an urgent need (e.g. if you are in pain).